Sudalius/YandexMarketTest/README.md

 # YMtest
-Here is simple test for Yandex market with Page object pattern, using modern Selenide framework & Allure steps annotatons with reports.
+Here is simple test for Yandex market with Page object pattern, using Selenium framework & Allure steps annotatons with reports.